Quasa

 7. Data and Experience

-The data and experience will help to reduce cost, increase driver satisfaction and safety, provide better resource planning, and improve customer experience.
+Leveraging both data and practical experience helps reduce costs, increase driver satisfaction and safety, improve resource allocation, and enhance customer experience.

 Summing Up